denten-books/plain-text/1-metaphor.md

 rely on acculturated practice, the turning of pages in our case, to minimize the "friction" of adoption.
 Although an "electronic book reader" contains no pages as such, it extends the metaphor of pages to electronic reading.
 The perceived facility of use comes at a cost of critical engagement.
-The structures of governance, like those embedded in a Portable Document Format, remain for the most part inaccessible to analysis.
 A digital poem, a novel, a physician's script, or a legal contract resembles their paper counterparts to enable familiar actions.
 But while imitating paper pages, the reading *appliance* also monitors, adjusts, warns, and controls.

 Simulation conceals structuring principles large and small.
 Some of the concealed details may remain inconsequential, like the limit on how many keys